 Written By:Jesse KooiengaReviewed By:McKel Kooienga, MS, RDN, LDN Dietitian, Founder and CEO

-McKel is a leading voice in nutrition and wellness, awarded "Top 20 Role Models" named by Arianna Huffington.
-As an RD, wellness advisor, and author of the Nutrition Stripped Cookbook — her mission is to teach others how to apply the science of nutrition and practice the art of healthy living by creating long-term health change out of daily practices.
-Featured in: Oprah.com, The Good Life by Dr. Oz, SELF, Vogue, Bon Appetit, Real Simple, Women's Health, and other major media outlets.
+McKel is a leading voice in nutrition and mindful health, awarded "Top 20 Role Models" named by Arianna Huffington.
+As a Dietitian and author of the Nutrition Stripped Cookbook, her mission is to guide others on how to design an intuitive way of eating and living unique to their body and lifestyle — by teaching how to apply the science of nutrition and practice the art of healthy living.
+Featured in: Oprah.com, The Good Life by Dr. Oz, SELF, Women's Health, and other major media outlets.

 In a large skillet on medium heat, add the olive oil and onions.
 Cook until fragrant and the onions become translucent, about 10 minutes.